-When you’re running a business using automated solutions, it’s easy to think that you can just leave everything to run and that your business, to a certain extent, will run itself.
+When you’re running a business using marketing automation solutions, it’s easy to think that you can just leave everything to run and that your business, to a certain extent, will run itself.
 However, this is far from reality, and many businesses will be allowing certain automated marketing mistakes to operate without ever realising.

 These mistakes could be costing your business.
 So you don’t fall into the same trap, here are seven of the most common mistakes and how to avoid them.